 In addition to our guidance on how to safely resume visiting, Pet Partners is taking steps to make therapy animal teams available to their communities as circumstances permit.
 We’re providing support and resources to our currently registered teams so they can return to visiting when they feel it’s safe for them to start again, and possible to do so in their communities.
 We’re also working with our volunteer leaders and local groups to recruit and train new therapy animal teams to help meet the expanded need for therapy animal visits in the coming months.

 If circumstances don’t permit in-person therapy animal visits at particular locations or facilities just yet, facilities can still take advantage of animal-related engagement (ARE) to bring the benefits of animals to their clients and staff.
 ARE activities can also serve as supplements to in-person visits when there aren’t enough teams available (whether due to restrictions on visiting or lack of registered teams in an area) to meet demand for visits.

 One option for ARE is working with therapy animal teams to hold virtual visits through recorded or live videos.
 Many facilities have chosen to use videoconferencing software to have their regular therapy animal teams visit with clients through online connections when they can’t visit onsite.
-For those without regular teams, Pet Partners has a Facebook group for virtual visits; handlers can post videos and other media they’ve created of their pets, while facilities can share the content with clients and staff to stay engaged with therapy animals.
 And facilities can now request virtual visits from Pet Partners teams through our volunteer opportunity directory.